anaLabecaDev/persons-management/README.md

     - Use React Virtual library to virtualize list
 - Validate phone number format before enabling the add person API call
 - Handle errors
-- Take advantage of React query to do optimist updates
+- Take advantage of React query to do optimist updates, then list will be updated (without a need of a refech) when Adding or deleting a person
 - I've started the set up of the tests, but didn't have time to finish so:
   - Finish test configuration to mock API requests and be able to test components with data
   - Write tests for, list, search, add and delete flows